malachias13/encrypt-cipher/README.md

 # Encrypt-cipher
 encrypt-cipher is a console app that encrypts and decrypts files. encrypt-cipher utilizes AES encryption and decryption with OpenSSL.
+Use at your own discretion.

 ## Image file
 https://github.com/malachias13/encrypt-cipher/assets/69220988/5252ed77-b28e-45fc-a141-ca282120d091